LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

  <?init class="org.zkoss.zkplus.databind.AnnotateDataBinderInit" ?>

-It is needed because of you are going to use bindings in this page.
+It is needed because of you are going to use **bindings** in this page.

 ..
 NOTE::

   ``<?init ... ?>`` labels are always the first ones to be evaluated inside a page.
-And they always receive a class as parameter, they instanciate it and call its ``init()`` method.
+And they always receive a class as parameter, they instantiate it and call its ``init()`` method.

 ..
 ADMONITION:: Data Binding

-  A binding is the ability to eveluate a data element (for example, a bean) in execution time from a ``.zul`` page.
-Evaluation, which finally executes a method, could be used to get objects from the object or modify its properties.
+  A binding is the ability to evaluate a data element (for example, a bean) in execution time from a ``.zul`` page.
+Evaluation, which finally executes a method, could be used to get data from the object or modify its properties.

   Usually bindings are used in components like ``Listbox``, ``Grid`` and ``Tree``.
-These components have the possibility to be fed by dynamic data (live-data).
-Becasue these components receive dynamic data, it is not poassible to determine how many rows are going to be shown before knowing the real data.
-These componnets allow build a generic row that will be repeated for each element in the collection.
+These components have the possibility to be fed by dynamic data (*live-data*).
+Because these components receive dynamic data, it is not possible to determine how many rows are going to be shown before knowing the real data.
+These components allow build a generic row that will be repeated for each element in the collection.
 When component is rendered, bindings are evaluated in order to get concrete value.
 For example::